 It is important to have a qualitative assessment of the soils being penetrated at various depths.
 Using a graph, the recorded installation torque and depth is interpreted against the existing soil data to obtain a correlation that enables a simple verification strategy to be determined.

 The soil data is interpreted against the installation torque and a correlation is obtained to maintain the integrity of the helical screw pile during installation as well as mitigate damage by exceeding the allowed torsional strength to any of the pile’s components.
 Every helical screw pile has a maximum stress level that must not be exceeded in order to avoid compromising the structural integrity of the helical screw pile unit.
 Check out PROJECT CASE STUDIES and PROJECT INSTALL VIDEOS on our blog.
+Curious about our helical piles?
+Don’t hesitate to get in touch with a team member here at IDEAL.
+You can also get started with a quote for your upcoming project.

 HISTORY OF HELICAL PILES